bethgelab/foolbox/README.rst

 * Foolbox Native does not yet guarantee API stability (expect breaking changes)
 * Foolbox Native is currently limited to very few attacks
 * Foolbox Native does not make any guarantees about the output of an attack
     * The user is responsible for checking if the returned samples are adversarial
-  * The size of the perturbations can be guaranteed by some attacks
+    * Whether the size of the perturbations is guaranteed depends on the attack
     * Foolbox, on the other hand, searches for the smallest perturbation while guaranteeing that the returned samples are adversarial